 On the flip side, drinking lots of water is by far the healthiest way to stay hydrated.

-If you want to know more, we've compiled an in-depth review of the current health research into hard water (coming soon).
+If you want to know more, we've compiled an in-depth review of the current health research into hard water which you can see here.

 Bottled water is often softer, which means it contains fewer minerals and – in our opinion – means it has a very boring taste.